L1os/AutoMark/README.md

 Clone the repository, then **cd into the top level AutoMark directory**.
 > **NOTE:** It is important to be able to see the `shared/` directory when creating the container.
+> This `shared/` is mounted as the shared folder.
+If the host path is changed or removed, the container (or the path) will need to be recreated.

 ### Bash Scripts